 I am still a huge fan of Kim John Payne, but it was his book, Simplicity Parenting that really shaped our early days.
 I see now just how beneficial it was to simplify things for both of my boys.

 In retrospect, this is another pivotal move on my part when my son was young.
-I look back now and realize that it was because we kept things simple at home — no screens, lots of sleep, I did not overload our schedule — that both my sons did not exhibit many signs of ADHD early on.
+I look back now and realize that it was because we kept things simple at home — no screens, lots of sleep, I did not overload our schedule — that neither of my sons exhibited many signs of ADHD early on.

 Sleep and minimizing screens are two of the best natural treatments for ADHD.

 The first signs something wasn’t right.

 I started notice a huge change in behavior in first grade…

 My son was a very bright kid (still is!), but when he had to memorize math facts in first grade, he hit a wall.
 I could not understand why this was hard. (short term memory issues, perhaps?)